banner-hero

 Cold temperatures can lead to rapid dehydration.
 So, it is essential to stay hydrated throughout the trek.
 You can carry water bottles or thermal flasks and fill them with warm water at teahouses.
 To maintain a mineral balance in your body, you can also supplement with electrolytes.
 You should avoid exposing bare legs or hands to snow for extended periods, as this increases the risk of frostbite.

 The trekking routes to Everest Base Camp in January are covered with ice and snow, making them slippery.
-The risk of ankle and leg injuries due to incorrect footing is familiar in January.
-So, while navigating the snow-covered trails, you should check if it’s safe and only place your foot.
+The risk of ankle and leg injuries from poor footing is well known in January.
+So, while navigating the snow-covered trails, you should check if it’s safe and only place your foot when it’s clear.
 However, that doesn’t mean you should do so in every step.

 Importance of Acclimatization and Rest Days

 Your body needs time to adjust to the lower oxygen level and cold temperature.
-If it doesn’t get enough time to adapt, you may suffer from altitude sickness, which can result in the need to descend or cancel the trek.
+If it doesn’t have enough time to adapt, you may suffer from altitude sickness, which can require a descent or cancellation of the trek.
 You should acclimate, rest, and let your body heal and adjust to avoid such complications.

 Hiring Experienced Guides for Enhanced Safety